 What are oreos made of anyway?
 Are Oreos Vegan friendly?
 How Are Oreos vegan?
 Let’s find out.
 In this article we will cover the main ingredients, how they are made, and if vegans can eat oreos .

-Although they are incredibly tasty, Oreos should definitely be a concern for some people that are on a specific diet and are trying to lose weight.
+Although they are incredibly tasty, Oreos should definitely be a concern for some people that are on a vegan diet or are trying to lose weight.

 From the cover of the package, you might think that it would definitely contain milk therefore eliminating it from the vegan diet plan.

 But if you look closely, the caption says, “Milk’s Favorite Cookie”.
 This can be a little deceptive at first glance.
 So what’s in it…

 If we look at the package, nothing in the ingredients would indicate that this product would not be vegan approved.

 It actually contains wheat and soy, something that vegans normally might include in their diet plan.

 The officials speak…The official company stance on this issue which comes directly from their website.

 They answer two questions about our subject: “Why are oreos vegan and how are oreos vegan?“